DanishKodeMonkey/express-server-app-notes/Readme.md

 POST -> `create(route)(description)` -> `postMessage`
 DELETE -> `delete(route)(description)` -> `deletePostByDate`

+To use our newly created `getUserById` function, we export it in the controller with `module.exports = {getUserById}` Import it to the top of our router with `const userController = require('path-to-controller')` and then call the controller functions on their respecting route paths. e.g. `router.get('/:id', userController.getUserById)` Now, whenever we handle a request on users/:id, it is passed through this route and it's corresponding controller function.

 ## Part 4.6.3 - Error handling, try/catch

 Building robust applications requires graceful error handling throughout the applicaiton.